 Reconfigurable cameras can dynamically adapt their parameters, such as FoV, resolution and position.
-For example, pan-tilt-zoom (PTZ) cameras and cameras mounted on unmanned aerial vehicles (UAVs) can dynamically adapt their position and FoV.
-Such cameras allow to greatly reduce the number of devices in the network while optimising coverage and target resolution given the current state of the crowded scene.
-The goal is to ensure a good resolution for common tasks such as face recognition in critical areas, while providing a sufficient video quality in others.
-UAVs have been particularly studied as a flexible and effective system for crowd gatherings surveillance in recent years [10,11].
-Reinforcement learning approaches have shown great potential for distributed camera networks optimisation [2,12-15].
+For example, pan-tilt-zoom (PTZ) cameras and cameras mounted on unmanned aerial vehicles (UAVs) can dynamically adapt their position and FOV.
+Such cameras allow to greatly reduce the number of cameras in the network while optimising coverage and target resolution given the current state of the crowded scene.
+The goal of such system is to ensure a good resolution for common tasks such as face recognition in critical areas, while providing a sufficient video quality in other parts.
+UAVs have been particularly studied as a flexible and effective system for crowd gatherings

+33 surveillance in recent years [10,11].

+Reinforcement learning approaches have great potential for distributed camera networks optimization [2,12-15].
 However, they have not been applied to the dynamic coverage of crowded scenes.

-In [9], we proposed a greedy approach to control the trade-off between covering the widest possible area of the area of interest (global coverage) and focusing on the most crowded parts of the scene (people coverage).
-In our previous work, we proposed a decentralised greedy empirical approach, where each camera aims at optimising the coverage performance in its local neighbourhood.
-In this paper, we introduce a novel decentralised approach based on reinforcement learning (RL) which allows every camera to learn how to optimise the coverage performances.
-Both approaches rely on the estimation of the state of the crowd by merging the observations from individual cameras at a global level while each camera locally decides on its next state.
-Both RL and greedy approaches allow the cooperative use of fixed, PTZ and UAV-mounted cameras which can track and survey a crowd relying only on cooperation and map sharing, without using classical tracking-by-detection algorithms.

-Our approach aims at guaranteeing the best possible coverage of the scene, exploiting the trade-off between global coverage and people coverage.
-For this goal, we employ different cameras, namely, fixed cameras, PTZ and UAV-based cameras, which have different features and capabilities.
-Using multiple heterogeneous cameras enriches the coverage of an area of interest by providing different points of view and possible camera configurations, thus increasing the reliability of the collected data.
-Being able to reconfigure camera parameters, such as position and FoV, allows our network to seamlessly work in both static and dynamic scenarios in which people move continuously in the environment.
+In [9], we proposed a greedy approach to control the trade-off between covering the widest 37 possible area of the scenario of interest (global coverage) and focusing on the most crowded parts of the scene (people coverage).
+In our previous work, we proposed a decentralised greedy empirical approach, 39 where each camera aims at optimising the coverage performance in its local neighbourhood.
+In this 40 paper, we introduce a novel decentralised approach based on Reinforcement Learning (RL) which 41 allows every camera to learn how to optimise the coverage performances.
+Both approaches rely on the 42 estimation of the state of the crowd by merging the observations from individual cameras at a global 43 level while each camera locally decides on its next state.
+Both RL and greedy approaches allow the 44 cooperative use of fixed, PTZ and UAV-mounted cameras which can track and survey a crowd relying 45 only on cooperation and map sharing, without using classical tracking by detection algorithms.
+46 Our approach aims at guaranteeing the best possible coverage of the scene, exploiting the trade-off 47 between global coverage and people coverage.
+For this goal, we employ different cameras, namely, 48 fixed cameras, PTZ, and UAV-based cameras, which have different features and capabilities.
+Using 49 multiple heterogeneous cameras enriches our coverage of an area of interest by providing different 50 point of views and possible camera configurations, thus increasing the reliability of the collected data.
+51 Being able to reconfigure camera parameters, such as position and field of view, allows our network 52 to seamlessly work in both static and dynamic scenarios in which people move continuously in the 53 environment.

-Our contribution can be summarised as (1) a policy to trade-off between global coverage and people coverage, which can be fine-tuned for different camera types, (2) a new metric to evaluate the performances of the surveillance task, (3) a greedy framework to track the crowd flow based on a cooperative approach, (4) a distributed machine learning framework based on reinforcement learning (RL) for covering crowded areas and (5) a 3D simulator of crowd behaviours based on [16] and heterogeneous camera networks.
+Our contribution can be summarised as (1) a policy to trade-off between global coverage and people coverage, which can be fine tuned for different cameras types, (2) a new metric to evaluate the performances of the surveillance task, (3) a greedy framework to track the crowd flow based on cooperative approach, (4) a distributed machine learning framework based on reinforcement learning (RL) for covering crowded areas, and (5) a 3D simulator of crowd behaviors based on [16] and heterogeneous camera networks.

-The remainder of this paper is organized as follows: Section 2 discusses related-work papers.
-Section 3 describes our greedy approach for camera reconfiguration.
+The remainder of this paper is organized as follows: Section 2 discusses related papers.
+Section 2 describes our greedy approach for camera reconfiguration.
 Section 3.7 introduces the evaluation metrics and Section 3.8 discusses our RL-based approach.
 Section 4 presents the results of our simulation study, and Section 5 provides some concluding remarks together with a discussion about potential future work.

-2. Related Work
+66 2.
+Related Work